Plug-n-fire Instructions

 Pre-Assembly

-Remove the transport clips from the element channels located in the kiln body and make sure the elements rest completely in the channels before firing.
+Remove the transport clips from the element channels in the kiln body and ensure that the elements rest completely in the channels before firing.

 plug n fire element clips